 10. Pitch Every Service You’ve Used in the Last Year

-One of the best places to find freelance writing jobs for beginners is with the companies/products you already use.
+If you’re a beginner freelance writer, one of the best places to find writing gigs is with the companies/products you already use.

 They make great potential clients because: